Science Spotlight

 Brain Disease

-When the body doesn’t produce enough progranulin, toxic protein build-up can occur inside brain cells, leading to damage over time. inflammation increases, and brain atrophy can occur—especially in areas that control thinking and language.
-These changes are closely linked to the symptoms seen in FTD.
+When the body doesn’t produce enough progranulin, harmful proteins, such as TDP-43, can build up inside brain cells, and inflammation can increase.
+Over time, this leads to damage and shrinkage (atrophy) in parts of the brain that control thinking, behavior, and language.
+These changes are closely tied to the symptoms of frontotemporal dementia (FTD).

 Genetic & Diagnostic